-So this means you have to ask everyone on your clients list for permission when you want to start sending advertising emails.
+So this means you have to ask everyone on your clients’ list for permission when you want to start sending advertising emails.
 This way you will avoid spam complaints (and avoid being blacklisted and sanctioned by the FTC) and you will keep your reputation untouched and preserve a great deliverability of your important marketing emails.

 2. Never-ending online forms

 When it comes to registration forms, size really matters.
 Because even if the users find your products or services interesting and worthy of their attention, all the clicking through endless registration pages and writing tons of boring and unnecessary information might overcome their patience limits.
-What else could you possibly need besides their permission, name and email address?
+What else could you possibly need besides their permission, name, and email address?

-So keep your registration forms simple and clean (only ask for information that have an obvious usefulness for your email marketing campaigns) and consider that it might be nice to let people know that their subscription was successful (or not), just to make sure they will remember you once you start sending them advertising emails.
+So keep your registration forms simple and clean (only ask for information that has obvious usefulness for your email marketing campaigns) and consider that it might be nice to let people know that their subscription was successful (or not), just to make sure they will remember you once you start sending them advertising emails.